yiisoft/db/docs/internals.md

 Adjust the `/path/to/packages` to the path where packages are installed on your host machine.

-In case of ports' collisions, the mapping and enviroment variables can also be adjusted here.
+In case of ports' collisions, the mapping and environment variables can also be adjusted here.

 ### Unit testing